SciCatProject/governance/README.md

 ## Purpose
 The governance documents aim to formalize the SciCat project (following referred as the Project) as an international, multi-facility, community-driven project.

+## Adoption
+Project contributors, adopting facilities and commercial partners agree to adhere to the definition, procedure and responsabilities described in the content of these documents

 ## Governance Entities Mission
 The Governance Entities of the Project are set in place to promote a positive development culture through caring for the entire community, strategic management, outreach, commitment to quality, effort on sustainability.